zotero/citeproc-rs/crates/wasm/README.md

 Sometimes you want information about a CSL style without actually booting up a whole driver.
-One important use case is a dependent style, which can't be used with `Driver.new()` because it doesn't have the ability to render citations on its own, and is essentially just a container for three pieces of information:
+One important use case is a dependent style, which can't be used with `new Driver()` because it doesn't have the ability to render citations on its own, and is essentially just a container for three pieces of information:

 - A journal name